amuuo-dev/edabit.com-challenges/README.md

-## Times that i need something to do i will be pushing some challenges solved from
+## Times that i need something to do i will be pushing some challenges solved from very Easy, Easy , Medium to Hard

-## very Easy, Easy , Medium to Hard
+# maybe ill be adding one challenges in the 6 categories ,,